-Please select "Yes" or "No" for the following self-insurance expenses that you are reporting on this cost report.
+Please select "Yes" or "No" for all of the following selfinsurance expenses.

-If the previous question was answered "Yes" then click on each self-insurance category reported on this cost report.
+If the previous question was answered "Yes" then click on each self-insurance category reported on this cost report (Health/Dental, Workers' compensation, Disability, or Other).

 Total number of central office staff employed by the controlling entity on the last day of the cost-reporting period.